melmzv/huwiwiQuartoThesis/README.md

 > *Why not just use Overleaf?*

-- While Overleaf is a convenient cloud-based platform with Git integration and real-time collaboration, it is still limited by its reliance on an internet connection and browser performance, and its servers can occasionally experience downtime. :zap:
+- While Overleaf is a convenient cloud-based platform with Git integration and real-time collaboration, it is still limited by its reliance on an internet connection and browser performance, and its servers can occasionally experience downtime [quite frequently](https://status.overleaf.com/). :zap:
 - Plus, Zotero integration-necessary for managing references—is only available for **premium users**.
 And let’s be honest: we’d rather not pay for something we can do better locally. :money_with_wings:

 Take a look at useful VS Code extensions that can enhance your Quarto experience below :point_down: